5 Creative ways of using Keywords and Virtual Numbers for SMS marketing

-With many marketing tools to choose from, you might wonder why SMS.
-With only 160 characters per text message, it may not seem flexible at first, but it’s quite the opposite.
+With only 160 characters per text message, you may wonder why you should use SMS.
+It may not seem flexible at first, but it’s the opposite.
 SMS is a powerful tool that can get your customers to take action.
 Here are five creative ways that you can use it.

 1. Driving traffic to your landing pages